Everything About Website Exit Intent Survey

-Website exit survey is a survey that appears when a visitors is about to leave the website.
-Here’s an example of such survey.
+Website exit intent survey is a survey that appears when a visitor is about to leave the website.
+There are 2 basic ways of detecting exit intent.

-There are 2 basic ways of detecting exit intent – when a person moves the cursor above a certain line (for Survicate, it’s 20px below the top of the page) or based on mouse movements - when a person moves the mouse quickly to the top of the page they are usually about to exit.
+- When a person moves the cursor above a certain line (for Survicate, it’s 20px below the top of the page), or based on mouse movements - when a person moves the mouse quickly to the top of the page they are usually about to exit.

-Why to risk annoying visitors with a survey when they are about to leave?
+Now, why risk annoying visitors with a customer exit intent survey when they are about to leave?
 Check stats in Google Analytics - how many of people who leave your website will return?
-I bet not many.
-And do you know why they decide to leave your website in the first place?
+Do you know why they decided to leave your website in the first place?

 - High response rates, often outperforming other kinds of website surveys